150 UK small business grants to apply for right now

 6. Seed Enterprise Investment Scheme (SEIS)

-You’ll have heard of the SEIS scheme.
+You have probably heard of the SEIS scheme.
 It helps start-ups to raise money for their business.
 You get a maximum of £250,000 including state aid awarded in the three years running up to the date of investment.

 Make sure you meet the conditions so investors can claim and keep SEIS tax reliefs relating to their shares.
 Said tax reliefs will be withheld or withdrawn if you don’t meet these conditions for three years after the investment.
 The money must be spent within three years of the share issue.